appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-18-retry-processflow.md

 * Tries: You would be viewing number of tries that has been attempted to resync a failed data.
  ![Processflow Retry9](../../../staticfiles/processflow/media/processflow-retry9.png)

-**Note: For Auto-Retry, each data will be Retried 4 times excluding the main execution.**

-6. Sync Info Window will display the data of follwoing sync status: **Success, Failed & Unprocessed**.
-You can anytime Resync the `Failed` and the `Unprocessed` data.
+6. Sync Info Window will display following sync status:
+- **Success**
+- **Failed**
+- **Unprocessed**.

 7. You can filter the data in the list using the contents of the Source ID by click on the filter icon.
 ![Processflow Retry8](../../../staticfiles/processflow/media/processflow-retry8.png)

+**Note:**

+- For Auto-Retry, each data will be Retried 4 times excluding the main execution.
+- You need have the environment active for viewing the details page, You can troubleshoot a [detached or a disconnected agent](/deployment/Environment-Management/#detaching-and-attaching-environment).
+- You can anytime Resync the `Failed` and the `Unprocessed` data.

 ### Manual Retry